Interactive Investor: Acquisitions

 Interactive Investor (ii) bought personal finance magazine Moneywise from Reader's Digest in 2004.
 This was followed by the acquisition of investment magazine Money Observer from Guardian Media Group in 2008.
 Publication of both titles continued until 2020, when Interactive Investor (ii) decided to focus on its core brand.

 The broker joined forces with Motley Fool Share Dealing in 2015, replacing Halifax Share Dealing as the brand's service provider.

-In October 2016, ii acquired the European business of TD Direct Investing (branded as TD Waterhouse) from its Canadian parent Toronto-Dominion Bank.
+In October 2016, ii acquired the European business of TD Direct Investing (branded as TD Waterhouse) from its Canadian parent, Toronto-Dominion Bank.
 With 300,000 UK customers, TD Direct was at the time larger than ii.
 The acquisition was completed in June 2017 and was financed by J.C.
-Flowers & Co, which became the majority shareholder in the group.
+Flowers & Co, which became the group's majority shareholder.

 In October 2018, ii announced a deal to buy Alliance Trust Savings, which was completed in July 2019 and brought together the two largest flat-fee online investment platforms.

 In February 2020, ii announced its intention to acquire The Share Centre, an independent retail stockbroker.
 The acquisition was completed in July 2020.

 In March 2021, ii announced the acquisition of the EQi direct-to-customer business from Equiniti Group plc.

-Acquisition by aberdeen
+Acquisition by Aberdeen

 Aberdeen Group plc, a British-based financial company formed by the 2017 merger of Standard Life with Aberdeen Asset Management, agreed in December 2021 to acquire ii for £1.49 billion; the sale was completed in May 2022.
 Richard Wilson would continue to lead the business, which would retain its brand and online infrastructure.